-If you’re thinking of selling your home soon, you may have penciled in an ideal closing date for you and your family.
+If you’re thinking of selling your home soon, you may have penciled in an ideal closing date for you.
 Or you may have decided to go ahead and buy a new home without selling the old one first.
 Perhaps you’re selling in a buyer’s market or maybe you’re selling in a seller’s market.
 Whatever the case, selling your home can be both complicated and time-consuming.
 But it doesn’t have to be.

 We all know that selling your home and moving into a new one can create more than a few headaches before it’s all said and done.
 Whether you sell your home yourself, with a real estate agent, or team up with a company like Offerpad, the timeline can be critical when connecting all the dots.

 These tips for selling your home can help you get the most for your home and possibly save you a ton of time in the process!

 the attractiveness of the exterior of a residential or commercial property, as viewed from the street – which is used as an indicator of the initial appeal of a property to prospective buyers.